I conduct qualitative, educational research in the following broad areas of higher education:

 Research Projects – Current

-Student Peer Feedback: I am currently working with two UBC instructors who have implemented student peer feedback approaches in their courses.
-This project involves carefully considering the course design, researching and selecting student peer approaches, implementing and evaluating these (in terms of student learning and other) and then making further modifications to the course based on the evaluation data.
+Student Peer Feedback: Between 2016-2017, I worked with two UBC instructors who implemented student peer feedback approaches in their courses.
+Together, we carefully considered the course design, researched and selected student peer approaches, implemented and evaluated these (in terms of student learning and other) and then made further modifications to the course based on the evaluation data.

 Social Network Analysis in Teaching and Learning: With Dr. Gary Poole and Roselynn Verwoord, we are examining how post-secondary instructors use significant networks to support their professional growth as teachers and SoTL scholars.

 Based on our analysis of existing research on small significant networks pertaining to teaching and learning, our research poses the following questions:

 (1) How are educators using networks in their own contexts to expand, refute or build their stories of teaching and learning and of SoTL?